Shahir-Abdullah/Machine-Learning-Flower-color-detector/README.md

 ### This is a simple demonstation of ML for the beginner by the Author @jonasbostoen

-The real project is here. [link to the author's github project](https://github.com/jonasbostoen/simple-neural-network)
+The real project is here.
+The this project is written on Python. [link to the author's github project](https://github.com/jonasbostoen/simple-neural-network)